replicatedhq/replicated-field-labs/instruqt/airgap-embedded/05-moving-assets-into-place/assignment.md

 In our simple case, we're going to use the SSH connection between our Jumpbox and the airgapped instance to manage our install.
-First, we'll copy the two bundle files to the instance using `scp`, then we'll use an SSH tunnel to configure the application and complete the install.
+First, we'll copy the bundle files to the instance using `scp`, then we'll use an SSH tunnel to configure the application and complete the install.

 Let's copy the kURL bundle first.
 Take a look at the files in your current directory.
-There should be two (the name of your kURL bundle will different but have the same ending after the random identifier at the beginning).
+There should be one (the name of your kURL bundle will different but have the same ending after the random identifier at the beginning).

 ```
 replicant@jumpbox:~$ ls
-application-bundle.tar.gz  uws24vkeurcz-replicated-labs-com-development.tar.gz
+uws24vkeurcz-replicated-labs-com-development.tar.gz
 ```

-We're going to move both files, so let's be efficient and use a wildcard.
-We're copying them to the machine named `cluster` which will become a single-node Kubernetes cluster running our application.
+Since there's only one file, let's save some typing and use a wildcard.
+We're copying the to the machine named `cluster` which will become a single-node Kubernetes cluster running our application.

 ```